razvan136/website/README.md

-# website
+# my personal website
-Repository for my personal website
+this is the code to my website, hosted at razvan136.github.io/website (currently)